What is burnout?

 How can I handle burnout?

-For many of us, our jobs are an important part of our lives — but it's important that we're careful that our work life doesn't pose a risk to our overall health.
-While it’s often easier said than done, it’s crucial to combat job burnout as soon as it's recognized and before its effects get in the way of your life, health and happiness.
-Here are some tips that may help you handle burnout:3
+For many of us, our jobs are an important part of our lives — but it's important to make sure our work life doesn't pose a risk to our overall health.
+While it’s often easier said than done, it’s crucial to combat job burnout as soon as it's recognized, and before its effects get in the way of your life, health and happiness.
+Here are some tips that may help you handle burnout:

 - Get support: Talk to family, friends and co-workers.
 If your company has an employee assistance program, reach out to get personalized support.

-- Manage burnout through lifestyle habits.
-Make sure you’re exercising regularly, getting adequate sleep, eating healthy and staying connected socially.
+- Boost your mood Make sure you’re exercising regularly, getting adequate sleep, eating healthy and staying connected socially.

 Living in a state of constant stress and exhaustion is unsustainable.
 And it can have negative long-term effects on your overall well-being.
 Directly addressing burnout may help resolve the symptoms and improve your overall well-being.